alexhiggins732/IdentityServer8/README.md

 # Identity Server 8 update
-This project is a DotNet 8 revival of the Identity Server 4 which was archived when .NET Core 3.1 reached end of support.
+This project is a DotNet 8 revival of the Identity Server 4 and Identity Server 4 Admin UI, for Open ID Connect (OIDC) and OAuth, which was archived when .NET Core 3.1 reached end of support.

-[HigginsSoft.IdentityServer8 Nuget Packages](https://www.nuget.org/packages?q=HigginsSoft.IdentityServer8) are available for use in DotNet 8 projects.
+[HigginsSoft.IdentityServer8 and Admin UI Nuget Packages](https://www.nuget.org/packages?q=HigginsSoft.IdentityServer8) are available here for use in DotNet 8.

 All new development in the archived repository has moved to a paid commercial version in the [Duende Software](https://github.com/duendesoftware) organization.